 There has been massive growth in endodontic treatment in recent years.
 This increase in clinical activity can be attributable to better-trained dentists and specialists alike.
 Necessary for this unfolding story is the general public's growing selection for root canal treatment...

-In a recent interview, Endodontic Therapy and Dr. Cliff Ruddle discussed nonsurgical retreatment and the integration of traditional and modern techniques for achieving excellence and producing predictable outcomes...
+In a previous interview, Endodontic Therapy and Dr. Cliff Ruddle discuss nonsurgical retreatment and the integration of traditional and modern techniques for achieving excellence and producing predictable outcomes...